 Kincaid was the Founder and Executive Director of Classical Revolution Tucson, an organization dedicated to making classical chamber music more accessible by bringing it to nontraditional venues.
 He also served in the Associated Students of the University of Arizona as the inaugural Senator representing the College of Fine Arts.
 He graduated cum laude from the University of Arizona with a Bachelor of Music Composition in the spring of 2017.

-Kincaid is a founding member of Outlaw Reeds, a Tucson-based reed quintet that seeks to present high quality chamber music while connecting to the deep cultural history of southern Arizona.
-He currently lives in Green Valley, Arizona, where he continues to develop and seek new opportunities for collaboration with musicians and other artists.
+Kincaid was a founding member of Outlaw Reeds, a Tucson-based reed quintet that sought to present high quality chamber music while connecting to the deep cultural history of southern Arizona.
+He currently lives in Phoenix, Arizona, where he continues to develop and seek new opportunities for collaboration with musicians and other artists.